USharma002/USharma002.github.io/content/posts/transformer-model.md

   <!-- <br> -->
   <em>Multi Head Attention Computation Graph</em>
 </p>
-The above concatednated output we can pass to the Feed Forward Network to get the final output.
+The above concatenated output we can pass to the Feed Forward Network to get the final output.

 ```python
 class MultiHeadAttention(nn.Module):